AaronCrawfis/dapr-docs/daprdocs/docs/overview/contributing/contributing.md

 ---
-title: Contributing to Dapr
+title: Contributing to Dapr Docs
 sidebar_label: How to Contribute
 ---

-# Contributing to Dapr documentation

 High quality documentation is a core tenant of the Dapr project.
 Some contribution guidelines are below.